-Yes, you could bring out rulers to help your students draw nice straight lines, but they can be cumbersome and hard to manage.
+Yes, you could bring out rulers to help your students draw nice straight lines, but they can be cumbersome and hard for little hands to manage.
 The next best thing is to start with a sheet of drawing paper that has already has a light grid on it, and then a matching tutorial.
-Both are available in the PDF tutorial that is linked below, and both will help young artists practice their fine motor skill line drawing.
+Both are available in the PDF tutorial that is linked below, and both will help young artists practice their fine motor skills.

 Time needed: 1 hour.

 - Draw the ground line.
 Start the left buildings.

 - Add roof top details and clock tower.

 - Draw the windows and chimney of left building.

 - Draw windows and door of next building.

 - Draw the window and door for the last building.